learn-co-students/linear-regression-pair-west-ds-082420/README.md

 or maybe there is something we can feature engineer once we have more independent variables.
 '''
 ```

-    "\nJust visually inspecting this, it seems like our model over-predicts life expectancy \nbetween 60 and 70 years old in a way that doesn't happen for other age groups.  \nPlus we have some weird-looking data in the lower end that we might want to inspect.  \nMaybe there was something wrong with recording those values, \nor maybe there is something we can feature engineer once we have more independent variables.\n"

 Let's also run a statistical test.
 The [Breusch-Pagan test](https://en.wikipedia.org/wiki/Breusch%E2%80%93Pagan_test) is available from the [diagnostic submodule of StatsModels](https://www.statsmodels.org/stable/generated/statsmodels.stats.diagnostic.het_breuschpagan.html#statsmodels.stats.diagnostic.het_breuschpagan)